ibm-cloud-docs/monitoring/monitor/platform_metrics_working.md

 2. Navigate to the **Settings** section.

 3. Select **Teams**.
-Then, select a team where you want to restrict access to platform metrics.
+Then, select a team where you want to restrict access to the platform metrics.

 4. In the *Visibility* section, select **Platform metrics**.